 You can take the following actions to prevent a recurrence of anal sac problems:

 - Provide enough physical activity for your cat.

 - Switch your cat to a more digestible diet.

 - Reverse or prevent obesity in your cat.

 Remember, scooting on the floor is not a normal cat behavior.
-Training, such as punishment for bad behavior, will not be effective at stopping the cat from dragging its bottom on the floor.
-The action of scooting is prompted by the itchy anal sacs, and your cat may also feel discomfort or even pain.
-There is no way to train the cat not to feel it.
-If your cat is dragging his bottom on the floor, visit your veterinarian to find out why and what you can do to help.
+And while it may be cute, the “skid marks” on your carpet certainly aren’t.
+Worse, your cat’s health is at stake.
+Training, such as punishment for bad behavior, will not be effective at stopping your cat from rubbing their butt on the ground or your carpet.
+The action of scooting is prompted by the itchiness of the anal sacs.
+Worse, your cat may also feel discomfort or even pain.
+There is no way to train your cat not to feel the effects of an anal gland problem.
+If your cat is dragging their bottom on the floor, they are asking for your help.
+Your cat it trying to tell you that something is wrong with their butt.
+Please visit your veterinarian to find out why and what you can do to help.

 Now that you understand the reasons why your cat is rubbing their butt on the ground, the cause, and solutions you are on your way to help your cat to be healthier and happier.
 This will go a long way towards a happy life for you and your cat.
 And keeping your Pet Happy is what we all want.